MantisSub/batchstitcher/README.md

 ## Introduction

 Batch Stitcher can stitch multiple Insta360 Pro 2 recordings from a common source folder with the same settings.
-It is written in pure python but calls ffprobe and Insta360 Stitcher binaries to perform video file analysis and stitching.
+It is written in Python but calls ffprobe and Insta360 Stitcher binaries to perform video file analysis and stitching.

 ## Installation